Ensono/amido.github.io/docs/cli_testing_frameworks.md

 |  Screenshots +/- Videos | Yes | Yes | Yes | No |
 <!-- markdownlint-restore -->

-_\* Currently cannot be bootstrapped from [@amidostacks/scaffolding-cli](https://www.npmjs.com/package/@amidostacks/scaffolding-cli), but is available to clone from the [amido/stacks-webapp-template](https://github.com/amido/stacks-webapp-template) respository._
+_\* Currently cannot be bootstrapped from [@amidostacks/scaffolding-cli](https://www.npmjs.com/package/@amidostacks/scaffolding-cli), but is available to clone from the [amido/stacks-webapp-template](https://github.com/amido/stacks-webapp-template) repository._

 ### Get testing in just five questions